Questions about your pain?

 There is a bundle of nerves, called the coeliac plexus, behind the pancreas.
 These nerves send messages from the pancreas to the brain.
 Pancreatic cancer can press on the coeliac plexus or damage it, causing pain in the tummy area and back.

 Nerve pain can come and go and can be difficult to describe.
-Some people say it feels like a burning, shooting or stabbing pain, or like pins and needles.
-Opioid painkillers help treat nerve pain for some people, and other drugs such as amitriptyline and pregabalin are also used.
+It may feel like a burning, shooting or stabbing pain, like pins and needles, or similar to toothache.
+Painkillers, including opioid painkillers, may not always treat nerve pain on their own.
+Other drugs such as anti-depressants like amitriptyline, or anti-seizure drugs like gabapentin and pregabalin are also used.

 A nerve block is a treatment that can sometimes be used for nerve pain.